AshaenM/ashaen_focusbear_intern_repo/ux-feedback-interpretation-reflection.md

 - Ignoring bigger, more common user needs
 - Causing inconsistent or conflicting design changes
 - Lowering overall user satisfaction if changes don’t help

+## Personal Example: Interpreting Conflicting User Feedback

+During a group project, we had people from another group test our job applying app and they said the "Save Job" button was hard to find.
+One person suggested moving it to the top while another said to make it bigger at the bottom.
+At first, this seemed like conflicting feedback, but we noticed majority of them hesitated before finding the button.

+We changed the icon to a clear "Save Job" Button and placed it where the thumb naturally rests on mobile.
+The following week, we showed the same group and no one struggled to find it.
+That showed us the real issue wasn’t placement, it was clarity.